Angola travel advisories

 (3) If you encounter a demonstration or other event, leave the area immediately and move to a safe place.

-In addition, please continue to make efforts to obtain the latest public safety information, and make every effort to ensure your own safety by strictly adhering to the three safety principles of "acting inconspicuously," "making sure your actions are not predicted," and "remaining vigilant."
+In addition, please continue to make efforts to obtain the latest public safety information, and make efforts to ensure your own safety by strictly adhering to the three principles of safety: "Act inconspicuously," "Make sure your actions are not predicted," and "Remain vigilant."

 *If you have completed the simple registration for TabiRegi and would like to change or stop receiving emails, please follow the procedure to stop receiving them from the URL below.